paboAYUSHI/90daysOfCODE/README.md

   In sequential representation, we use adjacency matrix to store the mapping represented by vertices and edges.
 In adjacency matrix, the rows and columns are represented by the graph vertices.
 A graph having n vertices, will have a dimension n x n
   An entry Mij in the adjacency matrix representation of an undirected graph G will be 1 if there exists an edge between Vi and Vj.
   There exists different adjacency matrices for the directed and undirected graph.
 In directed graph, an entry Aij will be 1 only when there is an edge directed from Vi to Vj.
+  Representation of weighted directed graph is different.
+Instead of filling the entry by 1, the Non- zero entries of the adjacency matrix are represented by the weight of respective edges.